Second Battle of Sabine Pass: Aftermath

-In recognition of the victory, the Confederate Congress passed a resolution of special thanks the officers and men of the Davis Guard.
+In recognition of the victory, the Confederate Congress passed a resolution of special thanks to the officers and men of the Davis Guard.
 In addition, Houston residents raised funds to provide medals to the Guard; the Davis Guards Medals were made from silver Mexican pesos by smoothing off the coins, then hand-stamping and hand-engraving on one side, the battle name and date and on the other side the initials "D G" and a cross pattée.
 The medals were hung on green ribbons, and presented to the members of the Davis Guard.
 The official Confederate silver medals were presented in a public ceremony a year later.

 The Battle of Sabine Pass was of moderate tactical or strategic significance to the Civil War.
 It was successful in ensuring that the anticipated overland Union invasion of Texas was delayed indefinitely.
 A Confederate supply line from Mexico to Texas had existed out of the Port of Bagdad, since the outbreak of the war but was held by the increasingly isolated Mexican Republicans.
-By the time Imperial French and Mexican forces captured Baghdad in 1864, a supply line to anywhere in the Confederacy east of the Mississippi was no longer feasible on account of the Union victory at Vicksburg in July 1863.
+By the time Imperial French and Mexican forces captured Bagdad in 1864, a supply line to anywhere in the Confederacy east of the Mississippi was no longer feasible on account of the Union victory at Vicksburg in July 1863.
 The Confederacy was therefore forced to continue its reliance on blockade running to import valuable materials and resources.